Travelling abroad? These tips will help you get sorted with your foreign currency and find the best travel money rates.

 - Consider a range of travel money.
 You might want to consider not putting all your travel money eggs in one basket.
 For instance, if you take just travellers cheques, converting them to cash might not always be as convenient as having cash in your pocket.
 Likewise going loaded with rolls of notes and nothing else means you could come unstuck should your travel money go on a holiday of its own!
-You might consider taking enough cash to keep you going for a few days at a time backed up by travellers cheques.

 Once you get back home…

 Here are a few ideas for taking care of any leftover travel money: